-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 absent rate at 70%.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Employee Absenteeism Rate During the 19-20 school year propublica has the chronically absent rate at 70%.
 IE 70% of teachers miss more than 10 days a year.
-Classified rates were not available in public data missed more than 10 days a year (not COVID related).
+Classified rates were not available in public data During the 20-21 school year, 7.69% of teachers in MJUSD missed more than 10 days a year (not COVID related).
 When considering COVID, the percent absent 10 or more days is 9.35%.
-This is the rates during Distrance Learning. missed more than 10 days a year (not COVID related). missed more than 10 days a year. by 5% annually, understanding 20-21 data will be another outlier based on COVID-19 pandemic Number of teachers with 2 years or less teaching experience (collected for Civil Rights Survey) Currently MJUSD has 4% of its teachers listed as inexperienced.
+This is the rates during Distrance Learning.
+During the 21-22 school year, 38% of teachers in MJUSD missed more than 10 days a year (not COVID related).
+During the 22-23 school year, 49% of teachers in MJUSD missed more than 10 days a year.
+The chronically absent rate for MJUSD teachers will decrease by 5% annually, understanding 20-21 data will be another outlier based on COVID-19 pandemic Number of teachers with 2 years or less teaching experience (collected for Civil Rights Survey) Currently MJUSD has 4% of its teachers listed as inexperienced.
 9% of teachers have less than 2 years of teaching experience.
 10.2% of teachers have less than 2 years of teaching experience.
 6.75% of teachers have less than 2 years of teaching experience.
 Maintain rate below state average.
-Throughline bi-annual survey of employee satisfaction Baseline to be established in 2021-2022 Survey not given Survey not given Survey not given Improve metric annually by a set percentage after baseline is determined Teacher turnover rates excluding retirement Baseline to be established in 2021-22 2020-21 Approximately 9% of our teachers leave MJUSD excluding retirement (44 teachers) Approximately 11% of our teachers leave MJUSD excluding retirement (44 teachers) 2022-23 Approximately 11% of our teachers leave MJUSD excluding retirement (teachers) Improve metric annually by a set percentage after baseline is determined FIT reports 2018-19 Fit: Reported: All facilities met "Good Repair".
+Throughline bi-annual survey of employee satisfaction Baseline to be established in 2021-2022 Survey not given Survey not given Survey not given Improve metric annually by a set percentage after baseline is determined Teacher turnover rates excluding retirement Baseline to be established in 2021-22 2020-21 Approximately 9% of our teachers leave MJUSD excluding retirement (44 teachers) 2021-22 Approximately 11% of our teachers leave MJUSD excluding retirement (44 teachers) 2022-23 Approximately 11% of our teachers leave MJUSD excluding retirement (teachers) Improve metric annually by a set percentage after baseline is determined FIT reports 2018-19 Fit: Reported: All facilities met "Good Repair".
 2020-21 Fit: Reported: All facilities met "Good Repair".
 2021-22 Fit: Reported: All facilities met "Good Repair".
 2022-23 Fit: Reported: All facilities met "Good Repair".
 All schools will meet the "Good Repair" status